bousettayounes/Inventory-Management-Data-Warehouse/README.md

 - Easy-to-query data structures for business intelligence tools
 - Containerized architecture for simplified deployment and scaling

-This Inventory Management Data Warehouse project demonstrates the power of modern data engineering tools in creating a scalable, maintainable, and efficient data solution.
-By leveraging dbt for transformations and Airflow for orchestration, we've created a robust system that can handle complex inventory data with ease.
+This Inventory Management Data Warehouse offers a fully automated, end-to-end solution for managing, transforming, and analyzing inventory data.
+By integrating powerful tools like dbt for transformations and Airflow for orchestration, this system can scale to meet the demands of growing businesses.
-Whether you're looking to optimize stock levels, analyze product performance, or gain deeper insights into your inventory, this data warehouse provides the foundation needed.

 ## Data Warehouse Schema: